 A walk or ride on the bridge is going to position you for some excellent river vistas and changing perspectives—but to take in the whole of the bridge itself, you’ll need to go somewhere nearby.
 A few ideas:

-In Manhattan, head to Pier 15 down by the Seaport District for a good view.
+In Manhattan, head to Pier 15 (or one of the neighboring piers) down by the Seaport District for a good view.

 What should I do when I get to the other side?

 The pedestrian stairs on the Brooklyn side are located at Washington Street and Prospect Street, right at the northeast corner of Cadman Plaza.
 You can also just walk straight onto the bridge from Adams Street.
 On the Manhattan side, cross Centre Street near the Brooklyn Bridge-City Hall subway station for the 4, 5 and 6 lines to the Brooklyn Bridge Promenade.

 That depends on which skyline you would rather approach on your journey: the towers and canyons of Lower Manhattan or the converted warehouses and green-lined waterfront of Dumbo.
 Whichever way you go, make sure to take a bit of time to look up and around as you’re crossing—the cables spiderwebbing in front of the arches make for a classic picture.

 No. When it first opened, though, pedestrians had to pay a penny for the privilege.

 • The Brooklyn Bridge was the first suspension bridge to use steel rather than iron for its cables.

 • Cable cars ran in NYC from 1883 to 1908, with the first line opening on the bridge.
 Elevated trains ran on the bridge until 1944; trolleys until 1954.